 |User Experience||Join Our Forum to Discuss Phishing Scam.|

-2019 Phishing Scams — Overview and Main Distribution Methods
+2021 Phishing Scams — Overview and Main Distribution Methods

-Construction and maintenance of fake web sites can additionally lead to the delivery of the phishing messages.
+Construction and maintenance of fake web sites can additionally lead to the delivery of phishing messages.
 They are the second-stage delivery mechanisms as the email messages link to them.
-In many cases they can are placed stand-alone by the hackers by simply using a single letter change from the domain name of the desired spoofed service.
+In many cases, they can are placed stand-alone by the hackers by simply using a single letter change from the domain name of the desired spoofed service.
 Every time a computer user unknowingly mistypes the address they will be redirected to the fake address.

-An alternative to these two methods is the reliance on social media profiles — they can be either stolen, hacked or hacker-made.
-Usually hundreds and thousands of profiles will generate predefined posts, private messages and profile information with the phishing scam links.
+An alternative to these two methods is the reliance on social media profiles — they can be either stolen, hacked, or hacker-made.
+Usually, hundreds and thousands of profiles will generate predefined posts, private messages, and profile information with the phishing scam links.
 To coordinate these attack waves the criminals usually acquire botnets of infected computers and databases of hacked user account credentials.
 Using automated tools and scripts they carry out the necessary scam delivery.

 Phishing scams, especially some of the most popular examples, may also be redirected from browser hijackers which are dangerous plugins made for the most popular web browsers.
 They can be found uploaded to the relevant repositories with fake user reviews and developer credentials offering enhancements such as feature additions and performance optimizations.
 Their main goal is to redirect the victims to the phishing landing page in this particular case.
-Usual modifications include the default home page, new tabs page and search engine.
+Usual modifications include the default home page, new tabs page, and search engine.

 Various infected payload carriers may also be hosts of the phishing scams.
 Two popular examples are the following:

 - Malicious Documents — The criminals can embed the necessary scripts that will redirect the users to the phishing scam in documents across all popular file formats: rich text documents, text files, presentations and databases.
 Links to the pages can be placed in the multimedia or interactive contents or automatically opened when the files are opened.
-In certain cases the documents may spawn a notification prompt requesting that the built-in scripts are run in order to “correctly view” the document or to enable the embedded functionality.
+In certain cases, the documents may spawn a notification prompt requesting that the built-in scripts are run in order to “correctly view” the document or to enable the embedded functionality.
 If this is allowed the redirect code will be triggered.

 - Software Installers — The redirect installation code can also be embedded application installers of popular software.
-Usually software that is often downloaded by end users is chosen: creativity suites, system utilities, productivity and office apps and etc. As soon as the installer is started or the installation process has finished a browser window or an in-app tab will be opened with the phishing landing page.
+Usually, software that is often downloaded by end-users is chosen: creativity suites, system utilities, productivity, and office apps and etc. As soon as the installer is started or the installation process has finished a browser window or an in-app tab will be opened with the phishing landing page.
 The installers can be programmed to continue running only until the relevant user interaction has been recorded.

 Already existing malware infections may additionally trigger the phishing landing page display.
 This is usually the case with Trojan horse clients.
-They will setup a secure and constant connection to a hacker-controlled server and allow the operators to spy on the victims, overtake control of their computers and also hijack information.
+They will set up a secure and constant connection to a hacker-controlled server and allow the operators to spy on the victims, overtake control of their computers and also hijack information.
 As soon as control of the machines has been acquired the hackers can automatically open the browser window or when certain events are called by the victim users.

-2019 Phishing Scams #1 — Apple Payment Scam
+2021 Phishing Scams #1 — Apple Payment Scam

 Unlike most other Apple scams the captured messages do not seem to copy the distinct text layout and elements of the real notifications.
 Nor in any case they are designed as particularly believable, there are several ways that the fake messages can be distinguished from the real Apple notifications: